 Work environments can vary significantly for each person, whether this is desk based and sitting for long periods or manual work involving lots of lifting and carrying.
 The important things to remember are that our backs are like any other muscles in our bodies and can become tired.

 We would always encourage individuals to try and change postures regularly to reduce prolonged strain on our backs.
 This can be done by getting up and moving around every 30 mins when working at a desk or by straightening up if in prolonged bent over periods,

 Desk layouts can be assessed by Occupational Health departments and with advice from the HSE (Health and Safety Executive) – www.hse.gov.uk

-Or further advice we would recommend speaking to your line manager at work.
+Or we would recommend speaking to your line manager at work.